idlesign/django-sitemessage/README.rst

 Description
 -----------

-*Reusable application for Django introducing a message delivery framework*
+*Reusable application for Django introducing a message delivery framework.*

 Schedule and send messages with several easy steps, using concepts of: